twisted/towncrier/docs/configuration.rst

     ``["=", "-", "~"]`` by default.

 ``wrap``
-    Boolean value indicating whether to wrap news fragments to a line length of 79.
+    Boolean value indicating whether to wrap news fragments to a line length of 79, or an integer value specifying the line length.

     ``false`` by default.